antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

     ```
 </div>

-This is a collection of other misc problems that I had to deal with.
+This is a collection of other miscellaneous problems that I had to deal with.
 Generally
 speaking, we lack good support for tooling and profilers.
 CPython needs to
 have a good story to explain people how to understand what's happening when
 the JIT is enabled.